Manhattan University: Performing arts

-Manhattan College Pipes & Drums
+Manhattan University Pipes & Drums

-Manhattan College Pipes & Drums was established in 1981 by Brother Kenneth Fitzgerald, FSC with the musical assistance of Captain Robert Hogan, of the New York City Police Department Emerald Society Pipes & Drums.
+Manhattan University Pipes & Drums was established in 1981 by Brother Kenneth Fitzgerald, FSC with the musical assistance of Captain Robert Hogan, of the New York City Police Department Emerald Society Pipes & Drums.
 The band's members are students, faculty, and alumni of the college.

 The band marches in many local parades including the famed New York City Saint Patricks Day Parade.

 Pep Band

-Also known as the JasperBand, the Manhattan College Pep Band provides musical inspiration to get the Jasper crowds going at Men's and Women's basketball games.
+Also known as the JasperBand, the Manhattan University Pep Band provides musical inspiration to get the Jasper crowds going at Men's and Women's basketball games.
 The Pep Band travels with teams to important away games to provide support away from home as well.
 In addition to performances at sporting events, the band also performs in concerts and events such as the MAAC Band Jam prior to the MAAC Basketball tournament.
 The band performs a variety of music from an expansive repertoire, ranging from Seven Nation Army by The White Stripes and You Can Call Me Al by Paul Simon, to modern day hits such as High Hopes by Panic! at the Disco and Mo Bamba by Sheck Wes.
-In 2016, New York City drummer Jake Robinson was appointed the director of the band.
-Under Robinson' direction, the band's size and repertoire continues to grow.

-Performing arts ensembles
+From 2016 to 2024, the band was directed by New York City drummer Jake Robinson.

+Ensembles

-Manhattan College has eight recognized performing arts groups.
-In addition to the aforementioned Manhattan College Pipes & Drums and Pep Band, they have a Jazz Band, a choir called Singers, a theater club called Players, an improv troupe called Scatterbomb, an Orchestra and an a cappella group called Manhattones.
+Manhattan University has eight recognized performing arts groups.
+In addition to the aforementioned Manhattan University Pipes & Drums and Pep Band, they have a Jazz Band, a choir called Singers, a theater club called Players, an improv troupe called Scatterbomb, an Orchestra and an a cappella group called Manhattones.

+Student newspaper

+The Quadrangle (or The Quad) is the student newspaper of Manhattan University.
+The Quadrangle publishes weekly on Tuesdays during the academic year.
+It is editorially independent of the college's administration.
+The Quadrangle has continually published since its founding in 1924, when Manhattan University moved to its current location in Riverdale.
+The Quadrangle is an official club of Manhattan University and is open to students of all academic fields of study.